 The Clerk invests in the FLGIT, a public entity investment trust organized under the laws of the State of Florida.
-At September 30, 2019, the FLGIT portfolio included certain corporate securities.
-These securities amounted to 12.76% of the FLGIT portfolio.
-The corporate securities are rated by Standard & Poor's as "A" or higher and the mortgage-backed securities are rated "AA+".
+At September 30, 2021, the FLGIT portfolio included certain corporate securities.
+These securities amounted to 10.63% of the FLGIT Day to Day Fund portfolio and 36.54% of the Short-Term Bond Fund portfolio.
+The corporate securities are rated by Standard & Poor's as "BBB+" or higher and the mortgage-backed securities are rated "AA+".
 FLGIT reports all share information at Net Asset Value ("NAV"), which reflects fair value accounting.
 The fair value of the cash positions of the Clerk in this external investment pool is the same as the value of the pool shares held by the Clerk.
 There are no restrictions or terms and conditions on the Clerk in redeeming the investment.
 Shares are marked to market on a daily basis.
 There is no regulatory oversight of the external investment pool.
 The Clerk has no unfunded commitments that are related to this investment.
-The pool has a current Standard & Poor's rating of "AAAm" and a volatility rating of "S1".
+The pool's Day to Day Fund has a current Standard & Poor's rating of "AAAm" and a volatility rating of "S1", and the Short-Term Bond Fund has a current Standard & Poor's rating of "AAAf" and a volatility rating of "S1".
 Standard & Poor's monitors the fund on a monthly basis.

 The Clerk's investment policy limits the credit risk of its investment by limiting authorized investments, thus reducing the risk of potential default of investments that are not sound.
-In investing public funds, the Clerk strives to maximize return on the portfolio as a whole, but will minimize investment risk.
+In investing public funds, the Clerk strives to maximize return on the portfolio while minimizing investment risk.
 The Clerk limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.

-The investments held by the Clerk in its OPEB Trust Fund, which follows guidance in Section 218.415(17), Florida Statutes, are measured and recorded using fair value measurement guidelines (NAV) established by generally accepted accounting principles and amounted to \$7,746,094 at September 30, 2019.
+The FLGIT investments held by the Clerk in its Records Modernization Trust Fund and its OPEB Trust Fund, which follow guidance in Section 218.415(17), Florida Statutes, are measured and recorded using fair value measurement guidelines established by generally accepted accounting principles and amounted to \$2,018,649 and \$8,145,478, respectively, at September 30, 2021.

-Note 3 - Interfund receivables and payables
+Note 4-Interfund receivables and payables

-Interfund receivables and payables at September 30, 2019 consist of the following:
+Interfund receivables and payables at September 30, 2021 consist of the following:

-D ue from Due to
+Dι ue From Due To Other Funds

-Oth er Funds Other Funds
+Oth er Funds

-General Fund \$ 54,132 \$ -
+General Fund \$ 55,456 \$ -

-Public Records Modernization Fund 54,132
+Public Records Modernization Fund 55,456

-\$ 54,132 \$ 54,132
+\$ 55,456 \$ 55,456